-Plano Mayor John Muns joins high school teens participating in the Plano Mayor’s Summer Internship Program to help sort and package potatoes, onions and sweet potatoes at the North Texas Food Bank for Community Service Day on June 18.
+High school teens participating in the Plano Mayor’s Summer Internship Program help sort potatoes, onions and other produce at the North Texas Food Bank for Community Service Day on June 18.

 Photo by James Edward